Clustering Airbnb Reviews: Summary

 \section{Summary}

-An MLTA approach that encourages sparsity in estimating the slope parameters --- thus reducing the number of free parameters considerably --- is introduced for clustering the Boston Airbnb data.
+An MLTA approach that encourages sparsity in estimating the slope parameters --- thus considerably reducing the number of free parameters --- is introduced for clustering the Boston Airbnb data.
 The component-specific rate parameters avoid the over-penalization that can occur when inferring a shared rate parameter on clustered data.
 The PMLTM model retains the ability to investigate the dependence between variables while clustering with the added advantage of being able to model very high-dimensional binary data (e.g., text data).
-Applying the PMLTM model to the Boston Airbnb reviews data showed that the method scales to far larger datasets than any existing model-based clustering methods for binary data.
-The results for these data reveal two latent traits and three clusters of reviews.
+Applying the PMLTM model to the Boston Airbnb reviews data shows that the method scales to far larger datasets than any existing model-based clustering methods for binary data.
+The results for these data reveal two latent traits and four clusters of reviews.
 The latent traits can be interpreted as concerning the property and the host, respectively.
-One cluster contains highly positive reviews, another contains positive reviews, and the other contains reviews that are not positive, i.e., moderate and negative reviews.
+One cluster contains highly positive property driven reviews, another contains highly positive host driven reviews, the third contains some negative regarding the property, and the last contains reviews that are not positive, i.e., moderate and negative reviews.
+These results could be used in several ways.
+For example, hosts can use the high-loading words in a cluster to better understand what is driving consumer opinion.
+Understanding consumer subgroups can also be useful to Airbnb, who could provide specific (e.g., location-based) suggestions to hosts on how they should advertise their particular property.